 First, check your computer’s display settings in Control Panel.
 In Screen Resolution, go to the Multiple Displays menu and select Extend these displays.

 In Livestream Studio, go to settings and click on the Multi-Screen tab.
-With the second monitor connected, you will notice it looks different from before.
+With the second monitor connected, it will include additional settings.

 You should see your display listed in the Connected Display drop-down menu.
 Select the display and click Identify.